First Premier Bank: Criticisms

 As of December 2010, First Premier Bank was reportedly offering a credit card with a 79.9% interest rate and a $300 limit.
 This was cited by Senator Bernie Sanders as an example of what he called "extortion and loan sharking".

 First Premier Bank's CEO, Dana J. Dykhouse, was referenced in a 2014 piece in the Argus Leader as belonging to a group of would-be local benefactors who the author wrote, "should quit gouging poor people who can't make it from paycheck to paycheck, or don't qualify for regular credit cards. ...
 Loan sharks who charge an obscene profit just because they can don't make good community leaders."

-Reviews

-In April 2018, John Kiernan of WalletHub, a personal finance website, ranked the First Premier Bank MasterCard poorly, giving it 1 star out of 5.
-He wrote that the card had excessive fees, a low credit limit, and a high annual percentage rate, making it a bad choice for most users.